Skip to content

 Updated March 1, 2024: The annual limit increased from 120 full days (240 half-days) to 140 full days (280 half-days) under the Fachkräfteeinwanderungsgesetz (Skilled Immigration Act).
 This change applies retroactively to all current residence permits with the old wording.

-Who These Rules Apply To
+Who Do These Rules Apply To?

 EU and EEA citizens studying in Germany have no work restrictions.
 You can work as many hours as you want, whenever you want, just like any German student.